zfzackfrost/vscode-commentbars/README.md

 # ======================= Seamless? ====================== #
 # ======================================================== #
 ```
-Notice that the spaces between the comment delimeters come back now.
+Notice that the spaces between the comment delimeters
 and the fill characters come back now.
 This is the intended operation
 of seamless filling.